 - Fundamentals of Design Studio* (students without design experience), 3 credits

-To enroll in the Urban Design Certificate, submit a Certificate Enrollment Form to Continuing Education in the Registrar's Office.
+To enroll in the Urban Design: Principles and Practices Certificate, submit a Certificate Enrollment Form to Continuing Education in the Registrar's Office.
 For course registration information, visit Continuing Education Students.

 HTC3034 Contemporary Landscape Architecture Seminar: The Evolution of Urban Form